 Museo Della Montagna e Del Contrabbando

-Mineria Aurifera Della Guja
+Miniera Aurifera Della Guja

 Casa Museo Walser

-Casa Museo Walser is another interesting museum to visit in Macugnaga.
-The village had originally been inhabited by the Walser people for decades before the original Piedmont people discovered the region.
+The Casa Museo Walser is another interesting museum to visit in Macugnaga.
+The village had originally been inhabited by the Walser people for decades before the Piedmontese discovered the region.
 The Casa Museo Walser is a house museum that represents the roots of the village.
 The museum showcases typical Walser houses that were normally seen in the village in the past centuries.
 It gives information on the construction, masonry, design and other aspects of these ancient homes that were typical to the mountain villages of Piedmont in those times.
 The museum is quite interesting because it allows visitors to get a glimpse into what the village must have looked like in the past centuries.